 Using just your basic existing Excel skills, you can keep track of all of the different aspects of your trip, from flights and hotels to rental cars and activities.

 Are you investing in stocks?
-If so, you know that it is important to track your progress.
+If so, tracking your progress can be important in assessing your stock portfolio.
 With Excel, you can track your investments and see how they are performing over time.

 With this Excel investment tracker, you can track the stocks you own, their price, and the percentage of change.
 This can be a great excel project to help you stay on top of your investments and see how they are performing.

 Want to go a step further?
 Consider doing some data analytics in Excel.